natefinch/claymud/README.md

 -----------

-The game is functioning to the point where you can connect and walk around, talk, and emote.
-You can configure the emotes and the pronouns used for gender (e.g. he his her).
+The game is functioning to the point where you can connect and walk around, talk, and social.
+You can configure the socials and the pronouns used for gender (e.g. he his her).